-Project Lemon Tree, an ecology-agriculture-innovation outdoor classroom curriculum presented as a BizzyB 5 Themes of Innovation project-based learning model, was tested with educators at the STEM Ecosystem Spring Convening, 2019 in New Orleans, Louisiana.
+Project Lemon Tree (PLT) is an ecology-agriculture-innovation outdoor classroom curriculum presented as a BizzyB 5 Themes of Innovation project-based learning model.
+It was recently tested with educators at the STEM Ecosystem Spring Convening, 2019 in New Orleans, Louisiana.

 Inventing with Lemon Trees

 PLT is essentially a lemon tree hack.
 Students are walked through factoids about lemons, such as: